-The best Linux distros for Windows users can help you switch from Windows to Linux systems easily and successfully.
+The best Linux distros for Windows users can make it simple and easy to switch from Windows to Linux systems.

 It can be an inundating experience, especially for people coming from proprietary operating systems like Windows.
 Linux distributions, thanks to their open source nature, offer a lot more access than their closed source cousins, which makes the transition particularly difficult for many users.

 This is where these specialized distros, designed for Windows users, come into the picture.
 Their objective is to allow users to experience the goodness of Linux while minimizing the learning curve that’s associated when switching to a different operating system.
 They all take various steps to ensure that the transition is as effortless as possible.

 We’ve tested numerous Linux distros to find the best ones for Windows users.
 We looked at how user-friendly they were, the hardware requirements, the ease of installation, and the overall out-of-box experience.
 We also considered the distro’s learning curve and the desktop environment, among other aspects.